sitewhere/sitewhere-documentation/docs/guide/deployment/backup-restore.md

-# :book: Backup Procedure and Restore Procedures
+# :book: Backup and Restore Procedures

 <Seo/>

-This document provides SiteWhere 2.0 procedures for backup and restore of MongoDB and Apache Zookeeper.
+This document provides procedures for backing up and restoring services that use persistent storage, including MongoDB and Apache Zookeeper.

 ## Backup Procedure